Are You a Victim of Your Mental Chatter?

 Why Can't We Drop Our Mental Load?

 Practically 99% people are like the senior monk.
-When they return home from work they bring their office (work) with them.
+When they return home from work they bring their office with them.
 And the result?
-They make everyone else around them miserable.
-But why can't they "switch off" their mind when they come to home?
+They make everyone around them miserable.
+I know from personal experience – it is something that we all want to do and know that it is the right thing to do.
+But just can't leave the mental load in the office and come home light-headed.

 Spinning Mind